Why cultural trips on weekends

 Lower-income children may lack the opportunity to succeed

-WANT TO LEARN ABOUT OUR MISSION AND VISION?
+WANT TO LEARN ABOUT HOW WE EDUCATE HEARTS AND MINDS?